Vocational Rehabilitation

 • Some ways your program might partner with VR counselors to support students,

-Are there examples of successful partnerships between VR and college programs for students with intellectual disability?
+What examples of successful partnerships between VR and college programs for students with intellectual disability?

-Yes!
 Think College recently completed a two-stage research project on effective partnerships with VR.
 Some of the key findings were:

 • Successful partnerships were built on a foundation of shared values, understanding each other’s goals and processes, and attention to strong relationships between IHE and VR staff,